COVESA/iot-event-analytics/docker/vss2iotea/README.md

   - __Make sure to have the latest certificates matching your installation.
 You might have to check the commit from the last built of the server.__

 - Make sure to copy the `<JSON-Web Token>` from [here](https://github.com/eclipse/kuksa.val/blob/master/certificates/jwt/super-admin.json.token)<br>
-  Insert it into your configuration at `vss.jwt`.
-This will be needed for any client to authorize against the server.
+  Make sure you update this token in your _vss2iotea configuration file_ and in any other configuration file, which needs to authenticate against the Kuksa.VAL server.
   - If you have to create a new token (e.g. because the old one expired), execute `python createToken.py super-admin.json` to create a newly signed token based on the configuration found in _super-admin.json_

 ### Run KUKSA.VAL